How to Use the Interactive Tables

 screenshot

-Before downloading table data in Chrome, you must disable pop-ups for http://exoplanetarchive.ipac.caltech.edu.
+Before downloading table data in Chrome, you must disable pop-ups for https://exoplanetarchive.ipac.caltech.edu.

 Issue: Scroll bars seem to appear and disappear intermmitently web browser, making it difficult or impossible to scroll.

-Possible Solution: In pre-Mavericks versions of Mac OS X, there is a default setting to hide the scroll bars unless they are actively selected.
+Possible Solution: In the pre-Mavericks versions of Mac OS X, there is a default setting to hide the scroll bars unless they are actively selected.
 This feature is often most noticeable in web browsers, but actually affects multiple programs.
 To change this behavior, you must configure the operating system to always show scroll bars.

 Issue: After uploading an input file, you get a "No matches found" error.